Victoria College, Jersey: School structure

 In the English public school tradition, the school operates on a house system.
 There are five houses—Braithwaite, Bruce, Diarmid, Dunlop and Sartorius—named after alumni distinguished for their military service and each house has its own room.
 House flags are hung atop the east tower of the school's main building, each celebrating a variety of achievements of each house every month throughout the year.

-Teaching at the school is delivered over 25 periods a week divided into 60-minute lessons, with a typical school day starting at 8:25 am and finishing at 3:25 pm.
-Year groups are divided into five tutor groups of either 23 or 24 students divided by house, each overseen by a dedicated tutor.